 A sense of community could be felt throughout the week, with event organisers setting aside time from their own busy schedules to attend the events of others.
 Medeia and her family attended the Family Fun Day and had a wonderful afternoon.

-Image: Families enjoying craft activities at Glasgow Interfaith’s Family Fun Day event
+Image: Families enjoying craft activities at Interfaith Glasgow’s Family Fun Day event

 The theme of creativity was embraced by organisers and attendees alike, with participants at events such as the Jewish and Muslim paper-cutting afternoon delighted with the activities: “This was such an amazing idea for an interfaith event.
 I rarely ever have the opportunity to learn about all the different cultures that are around me.
 This really proves that there is so much beauty in all these ancient traditions, and the love of art is shared across the continents.”